 Why Mosul is crucial

-Iraq's Prime Minister announced the start of the mission to retake Mosul, an effort that relied on a diverse coalition of about 100,000 troops.
+In October, Iraq’s Prime Minister announced the start of the mission to retake Mosul, an effort that relied on a diverse coalition of about 100,000 troops.

 Mosul, 560 kilometers (350 miles) northwest of Baghdad, has been considered one of the main entry points for foreigners coming into Iraq.